 The estimate is startling considering the state of American savings accounts.
 Fifty-two percent of households 55 and older haven’t saved a penny for retirement, although half of this figure are relying on a pension to carry them through.
 Among the 48% that report some retirement savings, the median amount is $104,000 for households age 55-64.
 In today’s healthcare marketplace, even with standard Medicare, they will blow through their savings in less than 10 years on healthcare alone.

 The long term outlook for millennials is especially bleak.
 Once lauded as penny-pinching savers, millennials under the age of 35 are now living in the red.
-Their saving rate is negative 2% according to Moody Analytics, which means they are burning through other assets to pay off credit card and student loan debt.
-The savings rate for 35-44 year olds is 3%.
+Their saving rate is negative 2 percent according to Moody Analytics, which means they are burning through other assets to pay off credit card and student loan debt.
+The savings rate for 35-44 year olds is 3 percent.
 Even with modest savings, healthcare costs experience far greater increases than the national average for inflation.

-NOTE: The views expressed here are those of the author and do not necessarily represent or reflect the views of Healthcare, Inc. and HealthCare.com.
+NOTE: This article was updated to include new information on July 30, 2018.
+The views expressed here are those of the author and do not necessarily represent or reflect the views of Healthcare, Inc. and HealthCare.com.

 - Steep Penalty For Not Buying Health Insurance Becomes Reality in 2016 - December 15, 2015